National Route A003 (Argentina): Administration

 In 1993 the Federal Government opened a bid for the Buenos Aires road access network.
 The winner for the maintenance contract for the North Access roads was Autopistas del Sol.
 North Access includes Avenida General Paz, National Route A003, and a portion of National Route 8, National Route 9.

 Autopistas del Sol signed the Concession Contract on 26 May 1994.
 Tolls started being collected in August 1996, after the company finished the road improvements according to the contract.

-The concession ends on 31 December 2020.
+The Concession Contract ended on 31 December 2020.